What It Is, What It Isn’t, and What It Should Be

 So what does freedom mean in Germany?
 What about beer?
 Germans have very entrenched ideas of what beer is and what it isn’t, so it begs further questioning:

 What does beer mean in Germany?

 Beer in Germany means an industrial product for the most part, brewed in staggering quantities and superlative efficiencies.
 Beer means Pilsner, or something thereabouts, unless you’re in the south, where it can also mean Helles, Dunkles, or Weissbier.
-In the south it can also mean Festbier, which will always be the same, regardless of the Fest.
+In the south it can also mean Festbier, which will almost always be the same, regardless of the Fest.
 Every now and then it means Schwarzbier or Doppelbock.
 Sometimes Rauch or Kellerbier.
 For a few months of the year a Marzen or Bock.
 In the west it can mean Kolsch or Altbier, but never in the same place.
 In the north and east, thanks to stylistic resurrection by US craft brewers, it’s sometimes Berliner Weiss or Gose, like it was a long time ago.
 But mostly it’s Pils.
 And you’d be forgiven for thinking that most everything tastes the same.

 Because beer in Germany ultimately means paradox.
 It means 5000 brands across 15 styles, with few exceptions and precious little variation.
 It means most breweries making the same beers in the same seasons in remarkably similar fashions.
 It means tightly controlled distribution by Big Beer, operating through and through with mafioso largesse.
 It means the omnipresence of the tied-house system, with retailers trading inventory control for brewery financing.
 It means the same brands on the same shelves at the same prices throughout the country, regional analogues plucked from cartel portfolios notwithstanding.